-Long-term Incentive
+Long-Term Incentives

 Long-term incentives reinforce the delivery of long-term growth and shareholder value to drive an ownership culture and retain key talent.
-The SATS Restricted Share Plan and the SATS Performance Share Plan are equity awards provisionally granted to employees of managerial grade and above in the Company including key executives.
-Since 2006, the Company has phased out the award of employee share options under the Senior Executive Share Option Scheme (one of the two schemes under the SATS Employee Share Option Plan ("ESOP") which was adopted by the Company in 2000) as part of the key executives' remuneration framework with effect from FY2007-08.
+Under the SATS Restricted Share Plan and the SATS Performance Share Plan, equity awards are provisionally granted to employees of managerial grade and above, including key executives.
+Since 2006, the Company has phased out the award of employee share options under the Senior Executive Share Option Scheme (one of the two schemes under the SATS Employee Share Option Plan (ESOP) which was adopted by the Company in 2000) as part of the key executives' remuneration framework with effect from FY2007-08.
 The final grant of share options under the ESOP was made in July 2008.

-(a) The SATS Restricted Share Plan ("SATS RSP")
+(a) The SATS Restricted Share Plan (SATS RSP)

-Under the SATS RSP 2016, an initial award is made in the form of a right to receive shares, provided performance conditions are met in the future.
+Under the SATS RSP, an initial award is made in the form of a right to receive shares, provided performance conditions are met in the future.
 Annual grants are made based on individual performance of employees of managerial grade and above.
-Final awards may vary between 0-120% of the initial award, depending on the extent to which target based on Group Return on Equity ("ROE") is met over a one-year performance period.
-The final awards will vest equally over a three-year period.
+Final awards may vary between 0-120% of the initial award, depending on the extent to which targets based on Group Return on Equity are met over a one-year performance period.
+The final awards will vest over a three-year period.